Sudanese passport

 The microprocessor chip will contain the holder's information.
 The cost of a new passport for adults will be approximately SDG10000 in 2021.

-These new passports are blue in colour and prior to this they were green and did not contain a microchip.

 Sudanese Passport Features

 Sudanese passports are dark blue in color, with a gilded falcon in the center of the front cover.
 Below the logo is the word "passport" and جواز سفر (in English: Passport).
 The Sudanese passport contains 62 pages, and because Arabic is a written language from right to left, the passport opening starts from right to left.
 As for the new electronic passports, they are of a dark blue color, with the same design as the green passport.